Preparing For Your Portrait

 - Solid colours are best.
 Avoid large or bold patterns and bright colours.
 They draw attention away from the face.

-- Long sleeve dresses and shirts are recommended They draw attention away from the arms and focus on the face. (short sleeves are acceptable for infants and small children.)
+- Long sleeve dresses and shirts are recommended.
+They draw attention away from the arms and focus on the face.

 - Coordinate your attire from head to toe.
 Since some of the images may show you in full length, it is wise to select appropriate shoes and socks as well.

-- Dress everyone in a similar style of clothing.
+- For group shots, get everyone to dress in a similar style of clothing.
 For example, do not mix casual and formal attire.

 - Keep the tonal range of the clothing within the group the same.
 Do not mix light and dark values.
 Save patterns for accents like scarves and neckties.